wangjun-microsoft/Cognitive-Documentation/Content/en-us/Computer-vision/Home.md

 Analyze to provide additional details related to categories from one of the 86-category taxonomy.
 This option is available for use in applications where users want to get generic image analysis in addition to details from one or more domain-specific models.
 When this method is invoked, the 86-category taxonomy classifier is called first.
 If any of the categories match that of known/matching models, a second pass of classifier invocations will follow.
 For example, if “details=all” or "details" include “celebrities”, the method will call the celebrity classifier after the 86-category classifier is called and the result includes “object_people_celebrities”.

 ##<a name="Descriptions">Generating Descriptions</a>
 Computer Vision API’s algorithms analyze the content found in an image, which in turn forms the foundation for a “description” displayed as human readable language in complete sentences.
 The description summarizes what is found in the image.
-More than one description will be generated for each image ordered by their confidence score as seen in below illustration.
-After uploading an image or specifying an image URL, Computer Vision API’s algorithms generate a number of descriptions based on the objects identified in the image.
+Computer Vision API’s algorithms generate a number of descriptions based on the objects identified in the image.
 The descriptions are each evaluated and a confidence score generated.
 A list is then returned ordered from highest confidence score to lowest.

-###Example
+An example of a bot that leverages this to generate image captions can be found [here](https://github.com/Microsoft/BotBuilder-Samples/tree/master/CSharp/intelligence-ImageCaption).

+### Example Description Generation
 ![B&W Buildings](./Images/bw_buildings.jpg)
 ```Json
  Returned Json